warrenwangtennis/utcp/README.md

 For exmaple, if the base directory of host is `/host/base`, `utcp a.out` will copy `a.out` into `/host/base/dirroot/a.out` on the remote.

 Running utcp without arguments runs `utcp .` by default.

+Git files (.git/, .gitignore) are ignored so it works with git directories.
+It also does not copy itself.